OSGeo/OSGeoLive-doc/en/quickstart/ossim_quickstart.rst

 * Launch OssimPlanet from its icon in the "Desktop GIS" folder on the desktop

-* Select :menuselection:`File --> Open Image --> /home/user/data/raster/world.tif` (or simply drag and drop the image into the main window)
+* Select :menuselection:`File --> Open Image --> /home/user/data/raster/cape_cod/cape_cod/p011r031_7t19990918_z19_nn10.tif`
+  to load a LANDSAT image (or simply drag and drop the image into the main window).

+* In the `Layer` tree panel on the left side, click on the small triangle to the left of *Image Layers* to expand it.
+Next double-click on ``p011r031_7t19990918_z19_nn10.tif``.
-* Go on the :menuselection:`legend tree --> Image Layers --> open the trees --> double-click on the world image`, you should see the scene zoom to the image's location
+  You should now see the scene zoom to the image's location.

-* Navigate the scene.

 .. note::
-   To turn off the daylight auto-shading, un-check :menuselection:`File --> Preferences --> Environment --> Enable Ephemeris`
+   To turn off the daylight auto-shading, `un`-check :menuselection:`File --> Preferences --> Environment --> Enable Ephemeris`

+* Experiment with navigating the scene using the mouse.
+Dragging the left mouse button pans; dragging the middle mouse button rolls; and dragging the right mouse button zooms in and out.

+* If you get lost, double clicking on the Blue Marble image in the Layer tree will zoom back out to a view of the whole planet, resetting the view.

 What Next?
 ================================================================================

-* Ossim Tutorials

-  Follow the tutorials_ to learn more about Ossim.
+* We have prepared a number of tutorials_ demonstrating more of Ossim's capabilities.

 .. _tutorials: http://download.osgeo.org/ossim/tutorials/pdfs/

-* Documentation on DVD

-  See also the included documentation_ on this DVD.
+* See also the included documentation_ on this Live DVD.

 .. _documentation: ../../ossim/